arnavbaliyan/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis
 An analysis based on data from the covid-19 virus in a span of February 2020 - July 2020.
 The project is done in Google Co-Lab and uses Numpy, Pandas, and Plotly.
 To access the notebook, please click on the .pynb file and once the file loads a button at the very top will allow you to access the notebook.
-Also in the about section of the project is listed a url to the notebook.
+Also in the About section of the project is listed a url to the notebook.
 In case data visualizations are not appearing, please refer to the screen shots below of the visualizations and graphs made in the notebook.

 <img width="1316" alt="Screenshot 2024-01-27 at 2 50 03 AM" src="https://github.com/arnavbaliyan/Covid-19-Data-Analysis/assets/112844595/ad0bb20e-8fae-4179-8492-a97c29318fdb">